lmcosta87/bc-qr-reader/README.md

 QR Code reader directive for AngularJS.

-It uses [https://github.com/jonashartmann/webcam-directive](webcam-directive) to access the camera and [https://github.com/LazarSoft/jsqrcode](Lazarsoft QR reader) to process the QR code.
+It uses [webcam-directive](https://github.com/jonashartmann/webcam-directive) to access the camera and [Lazarsoft QR reader](https://github.com/LazarSoft/jsqrcode) to process the QR code.

 ## Install